 How does rheumatoid arthritis affect people?

 Rheumatoid arthritis affects each individual differently.
 In most people, joint symptoms may develop gradually over several years.
 In other people, rheumatoid arthritis may progress rapidly.
-Other people may have rheumatoid arthritis for a limited period of time and then enter a remission (a time with no symptoms).
+A few people may have rheumatoid arthritis for a limited period of time and then enter a remission (a time with no symptoms).

 Who is affected by rheumatoid arthritis?

-Rheumatoid arthritis affects more than 1% of the United States population.
-It is three to five times more common in women than men.
+Rheumatoid arthritis affects more than 1.3 million people in the United States.
+It is 2.5 times more common in women than men.
 It usually occurs between the ages of 20 to 50; however, young children and the elderly can also develop rheumatoid arthritis.

 What causes rheumatoid arthritis?

 The exact cause of rheumatoid arthritis is unknown.
 However, it is believed to be caused by a combination of genetic factors, abnormal immunity, environmental factors, and hormonal factors.

 Normally, the immune system protects the body from disease.
 In rheumatoid arthritis, something triggers the immune system to attack the joints and sometimes other organs.
 Suspected triggering factors for rheumatoid arthritis are infections, cigarette smoking and stress physical or emotional.
 Gender, heredity, and genes largely determine a person's risk of developing rheumatoid arthritis.
 For example, women are about three times more likely than men to develop rheumatoid arthritis.

 What are the results of joint inflammation?